shjawale/final-project-restaurant/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+The googletests format was the basis of how we tested our functions and classes.
+We tested our menu and display classes by checking the output of each of the print functions.
+The creator class was tested by creating an object and checking if the member variables matched the ones inputted as arguments to the member function.
+The remaining class tests were done in a similar way to the creator class test.